csecht/CountBOINCtasks/README.md

 ## count-tasks

 A utility for monitoring task data reported by the boinc-client.
 It may be useful for comparing task productivity between different computers or configurations.
+See further below for GUI and standalone implementations.

-Developed with Python 3.8, under Ubuntu 20.04, Windows 10 and Mac OS 10.13.
-You may need to download or update to Python 3.6 or later.
+Developed with Python 3.8, under Ubuntu 20.04, Windows 10 and macOS 10.13.
+Unless running one of the standalones, you may need to download or update to Python 3.6 or later.
 Recent Python packages can be downloaded from https://www.python.org/downloads/.

 ### Usage:
 Download the .zip package from the Code download button and extract to your